When I worked full-time, there were days I left work feeling like an 18-wheeler had done a 3-point-turn on over me.

 The best thing about my job

-I love using my creativity in my work and drawing, painting as well as writing give me a lot of joy.
+I love using my creativity in my work and drawing, painting as well as writing gives me a lot of joy.

 I like it that I am in control of my own schedule and that I am in charge of protecting my own productivity.

 Meeting other people is invigorating for a solopreneur and now (unlike before) I feel energised rather than depleted when I get to interact with others.

 Freedom and family are important to me, and this way of working allows me both freedom over my work and time for my family.